Frequently Asked Questions

 - Yes.
-A total of 50% payment is required before the specimen will be mounted.
+A total of 50% down payment is traditional before the specimen can be mounted.

 - How long will it take to get my specimen mounted?

 - Generally it is a lengthy wait.
 Bob tries to get the mount completed in 8 – 12 months from the time it is delivered to the shop.

 - How often should I call to check up with Bob during the mounting process to keep informed?

 - There is no reason to call to check up with Bob while you wait for the mount to be completed.
 If you change contact information please let Bob know your new contact information; if the pose requirement for your specimen changes, or you decide to cancel the job; please inform Bob.
 Bob will contact you when the job is completed.
 Please feel free to come by the shop any time during regular business hours, or to communicate via email for any updates: email@example.com.

 - Where is the shop?